Section 1: Introduction

 In line with the government’s transparency agenda, any contract resulting from this tender may be published in its entirety to the general public.
 Further information can be found at transparency agenda.

-To submit an application, you must complete all the relevant sections of the online form available within the Central Commissioning Facility Research Management System (CCF RMS).
-This can be accessed through this link.
+To submit an application, you must complete all the relevant sections of the online form available within the Research Management System (RMS).

 Managing my details